ddionisio/MateAnimator/README.md

 Import/Export, Code Generator are currently disabled.

 ## Dependencies
-* DOTween v1.1.710
+* DOTween v1.2.283

 ## Updates
-* Refactored to use custom serialization, all tracks and keys are no longer MonoBehaviours.
-This improved stability significantly, and reduces overhead.
-* Changed how Meta works, improving its stability.
-* Added ScaleTrack
-* Changed EventTrack to allow targets to be any Object.
-EventKey no longer stores Component.
-This allows for invoking functions from other objects such as: GameObject and ScriptableObjects.
-* Removed TriggerTrack, use EventTrack instead.
-You can use TriggerSignal to emulate TriggerTrack.
-* You can now paste keys to multiple tracks of the same type.
-* Various fixes.
-* A bunch of clean ups.
+* Changed EventTrack, you can now select functions from any Component if target is a GameObject.
+* No longer need to setup DOTween Preferences.
+* loop parameter now works for Play functions.
+* You can play/goto takes during runtime, useful for debugging.

 ## Known Issues
 * Prefab Variant - animators inside a variant of a prefab will somehow destroy the tracks.
 I'm not entirely sure what the reasons are, or how to track it (yet another serialization issue).